russellhays/docs/masternodes/setup-testnet.rst

 - A wallet to store your Dash, preferably a hardware wallet, although Dash Core wallet is also supported
 - A Linux server, preferably a Virtual Private Server (VPS)
+- A public IP address, or port forwarding control (if behind a gateway)

 Dash 0.13.0 and later implement DIP003, which introduces several changes to how a Dash masternode is set up and operated.
 While this network